Alice Herz: Activism in Germany

-On March 13, 1933, Herz and her daughter Helga left Germany for Switzerland, something she had considered for the past few years due to concerns with rising antisemitism and the growing political power of right-wing parties in the Weimar Republic.
+On 13 March 1933, Herz and her daughter Helga left Germany for Switzerland, something she had considered for the past few years due to concerns with rising antisemitism and the growing political power of right-wing parties in the Weimar Republic.
 She solidified her decision with the appointment of Adolf Hitler as Reich Chancellor.
 Herz had correctly predicted that Jews and political opponents, especially left-wing, would come under heavy scrutiny, particularly after the Reichstag fire.
 Alice and Helga then moved to France, where Alice learned French and Esperanto.
 Both Herz women continued to engage in political activism through their involvement in the Women's International League for Peace and Freedom, with Alice criticising Nazism in papers she supplied to publications of the Social Democratic Party of Germany.
-Upon its forceful dissolution by the Nazi government in the summer of 1933, she became a writer for the Swiss Christian socialist magazine Neue Wege.
+Upon the party's forceful dissolution by the Nazi government in the summer of 1933, she became a writer for the Swiss Christian socialist magazine Neue Wege.
+Due to their escape, the Herz property was seized and sold off as Reich Flight Tax.

-Following the Invasion of France, Herz and her daughter spent time at Gurs internment camp near the Spanish border, Alice and Helga eventually came to the United States in 1942.
+Following the Invasion of France, Herz and Helga spent several months at Gurs internment camp near the Spanish border.
+They were then sheltered by a French Catholic priest in the nearby countryside until March 1942.